evolution-linux/evolution-docs/src/config/kernel.md

 ## Kernel hooks

-Void Linux provides directories for kernel hooks in `/etc/kernel.d/{pre-install,post-install,pre-remove,post-remove}`.
+EvolutionOS provides directories for kernel hooks in `/etc/kernel.d/{pre-install,post-install,pre-remove,post-remove}`.

 These hooks are used to update the boot menus for bootloaders like `grub`,